Cholestasis has numerous causes, including infections, metabolic problems, genetic defects, and blockages.

 The most common symptoms are jaundice and dark urine.

-The diagnosis is made by blood tests, then other blood tests, imaging tests, and sometimes liver biopsy are done to determine the specific cause.
+The diagnosis is made by blood tests, imaging tests, and sometimes liver biopsy.

 Treatment depends on the cause.

-In cholestasis, the liver cells process bilirubin properly but the flow of bile is impaired at some point between the liver cells and the duodenum.
-This results in an increase in bilirubin in the blood and a decrease in bile delivered to the small intestine.
+In cholestasis, the liver cells process bilirubin properly, but the excretion of bile is impaired at some point between the liver cells and the duodenum.
+This results in an increase in conjugated bilirubin in the blood and a decrease in bile delivered to the small intestine.

 Another effect of bile not being excreted normally into the small intestine is that digestion is impaired.
-Bile is important for digestion because it helps the body absorb fats and the fat-soluble vitamins A, D, E, and K. When there is not enough bile in the intestine, fat absorption is impaired, which can lead to vitamin deficiency, inadequate nutrition, and a failure to grow and gain weight.
+Bile is important for digestion because it helps the body absorb fats and the fat-soluble vitamins Overview of Vitamins Vitamins are a vital part of a healthy diet.
+The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
+A safe... read more A, D, E, and K. When there is not enough bile in the intestine, fat absorption is impaired Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+Certain disorders, infections, and surgical procedures can... read more , which can lead to vitamin deficiency, inadequate nutrition, and a failure to grow and gain weight.

 Cholestasis in the newborn can be caused by

-Biliary atresia is a blockage of the bile ducts that starts near the end of the pregnancy or in the first several weeks of life.
-It is more common in full term infants than in premature infants.
+Biliary atresia Biliary Atresia Biliary atresia is a birth defect in which the bile ducts progressively narrow and become blocked after birth, preventing bile from reaching the intestine.
+This defect causes bile to collect... read more is a blockage of the bile ducts that starts in the fetus near the end of the pregnancy or in the first several weeks of life.
+It is more common among full-term infants than premature infants or newborns.
 Affected infants typically develop jaundice in the first several weeks of life.

 Infections can lead to cholestasis in the newborn.
 Some infecting organisms are